searchkit/searchkit/CONTRIBUTING.md

 ### Help out in the community

-We can always use help in our [Discussions](https://github.com/searchkit/searchkit/discussions) or [Discord](https://discord.gg/CRuWmSQZQx)!
+We can always use help in our [Discord](https://discord.gg/CRuWmSQZQx)!
 Hop on over and see if there are any questions that you can answer.

 ### Submit bug reports or feature requests